trustgraph-ai/trustgraph/docs/cli/tg-start-flow.md

 # tg-start-flow

-Starts a processing flow using a defined flow class.
+Starts a processing flow using a defined flow blueprint.

 ## Synopsis